Home Remodeling Santa Clara | Kitchen, Bath and Home Renovations | Gadi Construction

 People Also Ask

-For homeowners in Santa Clara County, pre-approved ADU plans offer a streamlined path to adding a secondary dwelling unit.
-These plans have already been reviewed and approved by the local building department, which can significantly reduce the time and cost associated with the permitting process.
-However, it is crucial to verify that a specific pre-approved plan complies with your property's unique zoning, setback, and lot coverage requirements.
-While these plans accelerate the design phase, you will still need to secure a building permit and may require site-specific modifications.
-For a comprehensive overview of how these plans work and how to select the right one for your project, we recommend reviewing our internal article The Ultimate Guide To Pre-Approved ADU Plans In Santa Clara.
-Gadi Construction can help you navigate the final steps of implementation to ensure full compliance with local codes.
+For homeowners in Santa Clara County, pre-approved ADU plans offer a streamlined path to adding an accessory dwelling unit to your property.
+These plans have already been reviewed and approved by the local building department, which can significantly cut down on the time and cost associated with the design and permitting process.
+However, it is crucial to verify that a specific pre-approved plan matches your property's unique zoning, setback requirements, and lot coverage limits.
+While these plans can expedite the process, you will still need to secure a building permit and comply with all local building codes.
+For a comprehensive overview of your options and how to select the right plan, we recommend reviewing our internal article titled The Ultimate Guide To Pre-Approved ADU Plans In Santa Clara.
+This resource provides detailed guidance to help you navigate the process effectively.

 Facebook